michaelawyu/stripe-google-demo/gcp_tutorial.md

     gcloud config set project YOUR-PROJECT-ID
     ```

-    Replace `YOUR-PROJECT-ID` with the ID of your Firebase project.
+    Replace `YOUR-PROJECT-ID` with the ID of your Google Cloud Platform project.

 Click **Next** to continue.